matco/webwatcher/README.md

 Finally, open your browser on `http://localhost:8080`.

 ### Check websites automatically
-Don't forget to set up the cron that will check the websites on a regular basis.
+Do not forget to set up the cron that will check the websites regularly.

 ## Deployment on Google App Engine
 This application is ready to be deployed on Google App Engine.
 The best is to create a new Google Cloud Platform project dedicated to the application.